Privacy·5 min read·April 11, 2026

 The limits

-Local storage is tied to the browser and device.
-If you clear your browser data, your app data is also cleared.
-If you lose your device without a backup, your data is gone.
-If you switch browsers, the data doesn't follow you automatically.
+On-device storage is tied to that one device.
+If you delete the app, its data goes with it.
+If you lose your iPhone without a backup, your data is gone.
+The data doesn't follow you to a new phone automatically unless you export it first.

 This is why any app making a local-first claim should also provide easy data export — so you have a copy you control.
 An export file in a standard format (like JSON) means your data isn't locked into the app at all.
 You can open it, read it, or import it elsewhere.